maricsnel/WeeklySQLChallenge/Week 5.md

 JOIN CTE2 ON cte.calendar_year = cte2.calendar_year
 ORDER BY calendar_year, demographics;
 ```
+- CTE:
+  - This CTE groups sales data by "calendar_year" and "demographics".
+  - It calculates the total sales for each demographic group and aliases it as "TotalSales".

+- CTE2:
+  - This CTE calculates the combined sales for each calendar year.
+  - It sums up the "totalsales" from the previous CTE for each "calendar_year".

+- The main query:
+  - This query joins the two CTEs based on matching "calendar_year".
-This query calculates the percentage of sales for each demographic group for each year.
-It uses CTEs to first calculate total sales for each demographic, then calculate combined sales for each year, and finally compute the percentage of sales for each demographic based on the combined sales.
+  - It calculates the percentage of each demographic group's sales relative to combined sales for each calendar year.
+  - The `ROUND(totalsales/combinedsales*100, 2)` calculates the percentage and rounds it to two decimal places.

 | calendar_year | demographics | percentage |
 |---------------|--------------|------------|
 | 2018          | Couples      | 26.38      |